Ecdosis/ecdosis-front/tabs/README.md

 Tabs is a lightweight version of the jQuery UI Tabs tool.
 But unlike that tool there is not a bewildering array of different styles and themes to choose from.
 Instead it is lean, mean and easy to understand.
-Tabs displays a simple menubar at the top of its diplay area and below that it embeds whatever modules are recommended for it.
+Tabs displays a simple menubar at the top of its display area and below that it embeds whatever modules are recommended for it.
 The parameters for Tabs are: